Building design using steel - a summary for architects

 - End plate – Plate welded to the end of a member (typically a beam) to facilitate a bolted connection to another member (a column or a beam).
 End plates may be partial depth (at least 60% of the beam depth, welded to the web only) or full depth (welded to both flanges) or extended past the flange.
 Thin, partial depth end plates are used in nominally pinned connections in braced frames.
 Thicker, full depth or extended end plates are used in moment-resisting connections.

 - Fin plate – A thin vertical plate welded to a beam or a column.
 The fin plate laps with and is bolted to a beam web, forming a nominally pinned connection.

 - Lattice girder – A member acting as a beam and consisting of a lattice of elements in which the longitudinal members are the ‘chords’ and the internal inclined elements are the ‘bracing’.

 - Major axis connection – A connection made to the major axis of the member.
 The major axis has the larger second moment of area (or “inertia”).

 - Minor axis connection – A connection made to the minor axis of the member.
 Connections to the minor axis generally involve a connection to the web of the supporting member.

-- Moment resisting – Typically, used to describe a continuous connection between members that has been designed to transfer the bending moment between the two members.
+- Moment resisting – Typically, used to describe a rigid connection between members that has been designed to transfer the bending moment between the two members.